DionBTC/PineScript-Trading/README.md

-# PineScript-Trading
+# Trading_Systems
-This Repository contains PineScript coded files that can be used only in TradingView for backtesting system ideas
+This Repository contains useful resources related to innovation, editing and finding trading edge when creating Systems.